-When it comes to protecting working families from debt collectors, California gets only a C, according to a study of state exemption laws conducted by NCLC.
+When it comes to protecting working families from debt collectors, California gets a B, according to a study of state exemption laws conducted by NCLC.

-No state got an A in the study: Alabama, Delaware, Kentucky and Michigan rated F’s.
+No state got an A in the study: Utah, Alabama, New Jersey, Tennessee and Michigan rated F’s.

 State exemption laws control what assets and income a creditor with a judgment can seize to pay its judgment.
 Without adequate protections for earnings, household goods, and a car to get to work, a family can be pushed into poverty or joblessness.